 Blueprint - An offline plan (template) for an environment that defines the applications, cloud infrastructure, networking and policies that make up the environment.
 Blueprints are defined in source-controlled YAML files and contain grains.
 Each grain represents a specific workload (for example, a Terraform module or a Helm chart).
 The blueprint defines the orchestration between the grains (order, dependency, etc.), and deploys a whole environment, from infrastructure to application.
 You can have Torque discover (or create) blueprints out of your Terraform, Helm, or other supported IaC assets, or write more complex ones that deploy several assets.
 For details, see Blueprint Quickstart Guide.

-Grain - The Torque representation of an asset (Terraform module or Helm chart).
-Each grain contains all the information required to deploy the asset such as inputs, versions, etc, as well as a reference to the location of the asset's code (repository).
+Grain - The Torque representation of an asset (e.g. Terraform module or Helm chart).
+Each grain contains all the information required to deploy the asset, such as inputs and versions, as well as a reference to the location of the asset's code (repository).

 Tag - A key-value pairing that is set by Torque to all of the resources and infrastructure entities provisioned by an environment (example: Owner = John.D@somecompany.com) There are 2 types of tags: System tags and custom tags.
-System tags are tags that are defined by Torque (for example, environment id, space name, etc) while custom tags are defined by the users according to their needs.
+System tags are tags that are defined by Torque (for example, environment id, space name, etc) while the users define the custom tags according to their needs.